ReeceGoding/Frustration-One-Year-With-R/README.md

 ### The Error Messages

-Sometimes to mention while we’ve still got some bad error messages fresh in our minds: People often say that R’s error messages aren’t very good and I’m starting to agree.
+Something to mention while we’ve still got some bad error messages fresh in our minds: People often say that R’s error messages aren’t very good and I’m starting to agree.
 Errors like “*`dim(X)` must have a positive length*” are useless when you’re not told which function in the line